bazzawill/cv/index.md

 ## Currently

 I am currently a high school ICT teacher working towards transitioning into cyber security.
-I am studying Certificate IV in cyber security.
+I am studying Certificate IV in Cyber Security.
 I would like to gain employment in any ICT role while I complete my studies.
-In addition to my studies I have held an interest in computing since I was 12 years old.
+In addition to my studies I have held an interest in computing for over 25 years.

 ### Specialized in

-Cyber security, networking, Linux, Windows, Python, JavaScript
+Cyber Security, networking, Linux, Windows (Client | Server), Active Directory, Python, JavaScript, HTML, software and hardware troubleshooting

 ## Education